Personalized Insights

 aojiTrip

-aojiTrip is a mobile app that provides location-based audio guides and walking experiences, helping travelers explore Japan’s culture and history in an immersive way.
+Created aojiTrip, a mobile app that provides location-based audio guides and walking experiences, helping travelers explore Japan’s culture and history in an immersive way.

 2025